Sam Hawgood, MBBS, is the Chancellor and the Arthur and Toni Rembe Rock Distinguished Professor at the University of California, San Francisco (UCSF).

 The school’s clinical faculty is renowned for world-class medical care through its practice in the top-ranked UCSF Medical Center, UCSF Benioff Children’s Hospital, Langley Porter Psychiatric Institute, Zuckerberg San Francisco General Hospital and Trauma Center, and the San Francisco Veterans’ Administration Medical Center.

-As chancellor, Hawgood oversees the entire $6.7 billion UCSF enterprise, which also includes top-ranking schools of dentistry, nursing, and pharmacy, as well as a graduate division and affiliated hospitals.
+As chancellor, Hawgood oversees the entire $6.7 billion UCSF enterprise, which also includes top-ranking schools of dentistry, medicine, nursing, and pharmacy, as well as a graduate division and affiliated hospitals.

 A native of Australia, Hawgood graduated medical school with First Class Honors from the University of Queensland in Brisbane.
 He trained in pediatrics as a resident, followed by specialization in neonatology as a fellow.